The Netherlands Working Holiday Visa for Australians

 You can apply for a Dutch working holiday permit up to 3 months before your intended arrival date in The Netherlands.
 However, you may prefer to apply immediately after you arrive in The Netherlands because the visa is only valid for 12 months from the application date.

-You can arrive in The Netherlands without a visa (you can stay for up to 90 days as a tourist), then apply for a residence permit after you arrive.
+You can arrive in The Netherlands without a visa (you may stay for up to 90 days as a tourist), then apply for a residence permit after you arrive.
 If you do this, you should apply as soon as you arrive in the Netherlands.

 What happens after you’ve applied for a residence permit